Guidelines for Meeting Participants

 - Please review some tips for effective presentations below.

 Invited Plenary Speakers may request additional equipment, subject to availability and cost.
-Invited speakers must send a request for additional audio-visual equipment to the SIAM Meeting Manager, or email SIAM Conferences, at least four weeks prior to the conference.
+Invited speakers must send a request for additional audio-visual equipment to the SIAM Meeting Manager, or contact SIAM, at least four weeks prior to the conference.

 A poster format involves the use of non-electronic visual aids for mounting on a 4’ x 6’ or 4’ x 8’ poster board.
 Poster presenters may not order any additional audio-visual equipment.